PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

    git clone https://github.com/PX4/px4_ros_com.git
    ```

-1. Source the ROS2 development environment ("foxy") into the current terminal and compile the workspace using `colcon`:
+1. Source the ROS 2 development environment ("foxy") into the current terminal and compile the workspace using `colcon`:

    ```sh
    cd ..